Nolan Gorman Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have a 4.67 team ERA that ranks 25th among all MLB pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.63).

-- Diamondbacks pitchers combine to surrender 123 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.